Frank O'Hara & Marion Raycheba in Sri Lanka

 mid- to high 30s Celsius every day, with very high humidity.
 Because it was

 monsoon season, there were also frequent, fierce sweeps of rain.
-I guess a
+I suppose a

 person who is used to the Canadian climate would acclimatize in time.
 We found